-Two thousand two hundred “helping hands” made a difference to hundreds of people in need at this year’s MHH MLK Day of Service.
+Two thousand three hundred people with “helping hands” made a difference to hundreds of people in need at this year’s MHH MLK Day of Service.
 Everything given, sorted, and made was donated to people helped by over 72 non-profits, agencies and organizations in Cambridge, Somerville and Boston.

 157 Fleece blankets for homeless children

 401 Fleece scarves for homeless teens and adults

 2544 Valentine’s Day cards for homebound Cambridge elders, veterans, servicemen and women overseas, and wounded veterans

 1530 Activity kits for children waiting in Emergency Rooms

 1654 Bookmarks for adults and children in Cambridge literacy and ESL programs

 74 Bags of donated food for 12 Cambridge food pantries